-Meeting of Shareowners to be held in 2014, the proposal must be received by Xylem at its principal executive offices on or before November 27, 2013 and comply with eligibility requirements and procedures.
+Meeting of Shareowners to be held in 2014, the proposal must be received by Xylem at its principal executive offices on or before November •, 2013 and comply with eligibility requirements and procedures.

 In addition, the Company's By-laws permit shareowners to nominate Directors and present other business for consideration at the Annual Meeting.
 To make a Director nomination or present other business for consideration at the Annual Meeting to be held in 2014, you must submit a timely notice in accordance with the procedures described in the Company's By-laws.
 To be timely under Sections 1.3 and 2.2 of our By-laws, notice of Director nomination or any other business for consideration at the annual shareowners' meeting must be received by our Corporate Secretary at our principal executive office no less than 90 days and no more than 120 days prior to the date we released our Proxy Statement to shareowners in connection with the prior year's meeting.
-Therefore, to be presented at our Annual Meeting to be held in 2014, such a proposal must be received on or after November 27, 2013, but not later than December 27, 2013.
-In the event that the date of the Annual Meeting to be held in 2014 is changed by more than 30 days from the anniversary date of this year's Annual Meeting, such notice must be received at our principal executive offices in accordance with the advance notice provisions of our By-laws, the persons appointed by our Board as its provise will have the right to exercise discretionary voting authority with respect to a proposal, as provided for under Rule 14a-4 of the Exchange Act.
+Therefore, to be presented at our Annual Meeting to be held in 2014, such a proposal must be received on or after November •, 2013, but not later than December •, 2013.
+In the event that the date of the Annual Meeting to be held in 2014 is changed by more than 30 days from the anniversary date of this year's Annual Meeting, such notice must be received not later than 120 calendar days prior to the Annual Meeting to be held in 2014 or 10 calendar days following the date on which public announcement of such Annual meeting is first made.
+If notice is not received at our principal executive offices in accordance with the advance notice provisions of our By-laws, the persons appointed by our Board as its proxies will have the right to exercise discretionary voting authority with respect to a proposal, as provided for under Rule 14a-4 of the Exchange Act.
 The nomination and notice must meet all other qualifications and requirements of the Company's Corporate Governance Principles and Charters, By-laws and Regulation 14A of the Exchange Act.
-The nominees.
-These standards are discussed in further detail in "Director Selection and Composition" starting on page 22.
-No one may be nominated for election as a Director after he or she has reached 72 years of age.
+The nominees will be evaluated by the Nominating and Governance Committee of the Board using the same standards as it uses for all Director nominees.
+These standards are discussed in further detail in "Director Selection and Composition"